Digital evidence on VHS tapes

 In this day and age, you’d probably be as surprised as we were to learn that many law enforcement agencies around the country are still using VHS tapes to store digital evidence.
 Most police departments have already stopped using VHS tapes, but still maintain a lot of old digital evidence, some of which is crucial, on VHS tapes.
-A few months ago, we published a blog post about the Problems with using CDs/DVDs to store digital evidence and today we thought it's important to mention few of the problems you will face in the near future if you continue to use VHS tapes.
+A few months ago, we published an article about the Problems with using CDs/DVDs to store digital evidence, and today we thought it’s important to mention a few of the problems you will face in the near future if you continue to use VHS tapes.

 - There is no real of custody for digital evidence as far as who has viewed the tapes or who has copied them.
 While you probably have a chain of custody for the VHS tape itself, that’s simply not enough.

 - There is no security.
 Once the VHS tape (or a copy) leaves the evidence room, you have no control over what happens to it.
 Imagine the embarrassment if a sensitive recording were to show up in the press or on YouTube.

 - There is no way to verify authenticity.
 Tapes could be altered before being copied to another tape and no one would ever know.

 - It can be tough to manage digital evidence in large cases.
 For example, you receive multiple tapes from a crime scene, then, a few days later, more tapes arrive from the lab or from a search warrant.
 Later on, you receive videos from multiple suspect interviews.
 There are a lot of labeling considerations just to keep it all straight.
 It can be particularly challenging when investigators or prosecutors want to review the digital evidence.
 You’ll have to sort through all of those tapes and try to find the exact ones you need, then go through the time-consuming dubbing process.

 - Cross-referencing one case with another or sharing a single piece of evidence between related cases is complicated.

 - The labor involved can be intensive.
 Even when the case is closed you still need to dispose of the related physical evidence.